bllanos/lean-rust-ffi/examples/sleep/README.md

 Given that sleeping is the only supported asynchronous operation, the example never needs to handle the case where another operation needs to interrupt a sleep operation.
 All sleep operations last for known times, so concurrent operations can be scheduled as follows:

-1. Equal sleep operations are merged into one sleep operation, after which operations that followed the sleep operations are scheduled
+1. Equal sleep operations are merged into one sleep operation, after which operations that followed the sleep operations are scheduled.
 2. The shorter sleep operation in a pair of unequal sleep operations is scheduled first, after which the remaining part of the longer sleep operation is scheduled with operations that followed the shorter operation.

 This design allows sleeping to be implemented using [`std::thread::sleep`](https://doc.rust-lang.org/std/thread/fn.sleep.html).
 Otherwise, like fully-featured asynchronous runtimes, we would need a system call that can select from multiple possible event sources while respecting a time limit (such as [explained in _Operating Systems: Three Easy Pieces_ by Remzi H. Arpaci-Dusseau and Andrea C. Arpaci-Dusseau](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-events.pdf)).
 For simplicity, sleeping until a specified time is not supported, as the example cannot guarantee that any interleaved synchronous operations will be sufficiently brief to avoid overshooting the deadline.
 Sleep operations last at least as long as the times specified by their arguments.